OnkeTshaka/OnkeTshaka/README.md

 ## Aspiring full stack developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other upcoming programmers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021/2022 Goals: Contribute more to Open Source projects

 ### Connect with me: